endjin/componentize-dotnet-demo/README.md

 # componentize-dotnet-demo

-Exploring componentize-dotnet via various examples from [James Sturtevant](https://github.com/jsturtevant) and [Eric Gregory](https://github.com/ericgregory).
+Exploring componentize-dotnet via various examples from [James Sturtevant](https://github.com/jsturtevant) and [Eric Gregory](https://github.com/ericgregory), and exploring the use of existing .NET libraries such as [Reactive Extensions for .NET](https://github.com/dotnet/reactive) (Rx .NET) and [Ais.Net](https://github.com/ais-dotnet)

 ## Background Reading